This post may contain affiliate links. Please see our disclosure policy.

 White bean and kale soup is a vegetarian classic, and it’s perfect for home canning.

 Nothing beats a delicious, hearty soup, especially during the colder months.
-However, making soup from scratch every time can be time-consuming and tiring.
+But cooking soup from scratch, especially bean soups, takes time.

-That’s where canning comes in – with just a little bit of work upfront, you can have a delicious and nutritious meal ready to go whenever you need it.
+That’s where pressure canning can safe effort on busy weeknight, and with just a little bit of work upfront, you can have a delicious and nutritious meal ready to go whenever you need it.

 Ingredients for White Bean and Kale Soup

-This recipe for canning taco soup is adapted from Pressure Canning for Beginners and Beyond by Angi Schneider, which happens to be my very favorite pressure canning book.
+This recipe for Canning White Bean and Greens Soup is adapted from Pressure Canning for Beginners and Beyond by Angi Schneider, which happens to be my very favorite pressure canning book.
 I absolutely love this recipe, and I often substitute chard in for kale when available too.

 The ingredients for canning white bean and kale soup are quite simple.
 To make a canner batch of 7 pint jars, you’ll need the following: